 DCED Business to Business Portal for PPE: The Pennsylvania Department of Community and Economic Development created a portal to connect Pennsylvania businesses seeking PPE and related items with resources, and this has been shared with the food industry.

 Ensure federal support for Pennsylvania's agriculture industry

-Governor Wolf urged the USDA to support the agricultural producers, food processors, workers, and local food systems, regardless of size of operation, after the passage of the federal CARES Act, which included $9.5 billion in funding to distribute across dairy, livestock and poultry, specialty crop sectors, horticulture, and restaurants.
+The Pennsylvania Department of Agriculture has urged the USDA to support the agricultural producers, food processors, workers, and local food systems, regardless of size of operation, after the passage of the federal CARES Act, which included $9.5 billion in funding to distribute across dairy, livestock and poultry, specialty crop sectors, horticulture, and restaurants.